nsafai/Call-Routing-Project/README.md

 # Call Routing Project
 Contributors: Ali Shalabi, Nicolai Safai

+## Description
+The call routing project is able to price phone calls given a list of route costs for different phone # prefixes from a carrier.
+A full descripion of the problem's requirements can be found at the bottom of this readme.

 ## Run Instructions
 - Clone Repo `git clone git@github.com:nsafai/Call-Routing-Project.git`
 - Download [data files]